pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 ### e.
 Studio

-This license grants the utilisation of the software to an entity, "the user", whose gross revenues are superior or equal to €250,000 a year.
+This license grants the utilisation of the software to an entity, "the user", whose gross revenues are superior to or equal to €250,000 a year.

 The user may not (a) share (b) distribute any of the content of the software, whether it has been modified or not, to members external to the